 but upon no other ground.

-(2) An appeal under this section shall be instituted within 21 days from the date of the decision against which the appeal is brought and may be instituted —
+(2) An appeal under this section must be instituted within 21 days from the date of the decision against which the appeal is brought and may be instituted —

-(a) by any party to the proceedings wherein the decision was made; or
+(a) by any party to the proceedings in which the decision was made; or

 (b) by any other person who was an intervener in those proceedings.